MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 (photo 44)

-Lets add a Login/Sign up button to the header.
+Let's add a Login/Sign up button to the header.
 We want the button to open a new page where the user can login or sign up.
 Create a new page using the dropdown in the top-left corner and name it "sign in page" or something similar.
 Click the "Button" element and place it somewhere on the header.
-Now lets open the button's properties window and click the "Start/Edit workflow" option.
+Now let's open the button's properties window and click the "Start/Edit workflow" option.

 Bubble will assume that the event that triggers the action is when the button is clicked.
 Click on the box below it to add an action and go to *Navigation > Go to page...* to make the button move the user to another page.
 A window will pop up requiring a "destination".
 Input the page you created for signing the user in.